interactive-matter/TMC26XStepper/README.rst

 *This will also get much more convenient in future version.*

-Now attach power to your motor (i.e. connect 10-40V to the shield or break out board).
+Now attach power to your motor (i.e., connect 10-40V to the shield or break out board).
 Reset the Arduino - it configures the motor after boot up - so you should reset it every time you switch on the motor power.
 Often this is done automatically by the Processing sketch - but it is better to get sure.
 Now start up the Processing sketch.